rundeck-plugins/openssh-bastion-node-execution/README.md

 ## Plugin Configuration Properties

 * Bastion SSH Key Storage Path: Identity to use for the bastion host connection.
-* SSH Options: Extra options to pass to the ssh command invocation
+* SSH Options: Extra options to pass to the ssh command invocation.
+  You can overwrite this attribute at node level, using ssh-bastion-ssh-config (node-executor) and scp-bastion-ssh-config (file-copier).
-* ssh_conifig: Specify ProxyCommand and other flags.
+* ssh_config: Specify ProxyCommand and other flags.
 Consult the reference for [ssh_config(5)](https://linux.die.net/man/5/ssh_config) to learn about posible settings.
 * Dry run?
 If set true, just print the command invocation that would be used but do not execute the command.
 This is useful to preview.

 ## Node Specific Key